Enhancing Adversarial Robustness via Score-Based Optimization: Experiments

-\textbf{CIFAR100} We also conduct robustness evaluations against strong adaptive attacks under the $\ell_{\infty} \left(\epsilon=8 / 255\right)$ threat model on CIFAR100 dataset.
+\textit{\textbf{CIFAR100}} We also conduct robustness evaluations against strong adaptive attacks under the $\ell_{\infty} \left(\epsilon=8 / 255\right)$ threat model on the CIFAR100 dataset.
 The results of ScoreOpt and other adaptive purification methods are presented in Table~\ref{tab:cifar100}.
 To showcase the superiority of our method over previous diffusion-based purification algorithms, we perform experiments using the approach proposed in~\citet{diffpure} with varying reverse denoising steps.
-The optimal hyparameter $t^*$, representing the forward timestep, is carefully tuned based on experimental results.
-As indicated in Table~\ref{tab:cifar100}, increasing the reverse denoising steps only lead to marginal improvements over the one-shot denoising method.
+The optimal hyperparameter $t^*$, representing the forward timestep, is carefully tuned based on experimental results.
+As indicated in Table~\ref{tab:cifar100}, increasing the reverse denoising steps only leads to marginal improvements over the one-shot denoising method.
 Even when the number of denoising steps is increased to 80, which will incur a large computational cost, no further improvement in robust accuracy is observed.
 In contrast, our ScoreOpt method achieves a notable improvement of 18.16\% in robust accuracy.

-\subsection{Adaptive White-box Attack}
+\subsubsection{Adaptive White-box Attack}

 In order to evaluate our method against white-box attacks, it is necessary to compute the exact gradient of the entire defense framework.
 However, our optimization process involves backpropagation through the U-net architecture of diffusion models, making it challenging to directly apply PGD attack.
 Taking inspiration from~\citet{lee2023robust}, we approximate the full gradient using the one-shot denoising process in our experiments.
 The performance against PGD+EOT is shown in Table~\ref{table:pgd}.
-The results for baselines are taken from~\citet{lee2023robust}.
+Most results for baselines are taken from~\citet{lee2023robust}.
 Notably, our method significantly outperforms other diffusion-based purification methods.
-Specifically, compared to~\citet{diffpure}, our method improves robust accuracy by 13.19\% under $\ell_{\infty}$ and by 4.61\% under $\ell_2$.
+Specifically, compared to~\citet{diffpure}, our method improves robust accuracy by 16.43\% under $\ell_{\infty}$ and by 4.67\% under $\ell_2$ on WideResNet-28-10, and by 14.45\% under $\ell_{\infty}$ and by 2.31\% under $\ell_2$ on WideResNet-70-16, respectively.
+Compared with previous SOTA adversarial training methods, ScoreOpt achieves better robust accuracies on both WideResNet-28-10 and WideResNet-70-16 under $\ell_2$.
+Furthermore, under $\ell_{\infty}$ threat model, ScoreOpt outperforms AT baselines on WideResNet-28-10 and achieves comparable robust accuracy on WideResNet-70-16 with the top-rank model.